frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/student.md

 ![Student](/docs/assets/img/education/education-student-1.png)

 The student is enrolled in a [Program](/docs/user/manual/en/education/program) when the application is approved.
-Once the enrollement is done the [Student Applicant](/docs/user/manual/en/education/student-applicant) status is update to Admitted.
+Once the enrollment is done the [Student Applicant](/docs/user/manual/en/education/student-applicant) status is update to Admitted.

-To access Student, go to
+To access Student, go to:

-> Home > Education > Student
+> Home > Education > Student > Student

 ## 1. Prerequisites